OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 A pretty neat trick is setting up a project in an IDE with the decompiled sources, which allows you to set method breakpoints directly in the source code.
 In most cases, you should be able single-step through the app, and inspect the state of variables through the GUI.
 The experience won't be perfect - it's not the original source code after all, so you can't set line breakpoints and sometimes things will simply not work correctly.
 Then again, reversing code is never easy, and being able to efficiently navigate and debug plain old Java code is a pretty convenient way of doing it, so it's usually worth giving it a shot.
 A similar method has been described in the NetSPI blog <sup>[15]</sup>.

-In order to debug an app from the decompiled source code, you should first create your Android project and copy the decompiled java sources of the debuggable app into the source folder as described above at "Statically Analyzing Java Code" part.
-Set the debug app (in this tutorial we will debug Uncrackable1) and make sure you turned on "Wait For Deugger" switch from "Developer Options".
+In order to debug an app from the decompiled source code, you should first create your Android project and copy the decompiled java sources into the source folder as described above at "Statically Analyzing Java Code" part.
+Set the debug app (in this tutorial it is Uncrackable1) and make sure you turned on "Wait For Deugger" switch from "Developer Options".

 Once you tap the Uncrackable app icon from the launcher, it will get suspended and wait for a debugger to attach its process.

 <img src="Images/Chapters/0x05c/waitfordebugger.png" width="350px" />

-Now you can set breakpoints and attach to the Uncrackable1 app process using the "Attach Debugger" button at the toolbar.
+Now you can set breakpoints and attach to the Uncrackable1 app process using the "Attach Debugger" button on the toolbar.

 <img src="Images/Chapters/0x05c/set_breakpoint_and_attach_debugger.png" width="700px" />

 While debugging an application from decompiled sources, it is useful to set breakpoints on methods even method breakpoints may slow down the debugging process.
 Hence we don't have the original source code, the decompiled source code won't match with the bytecode running on the device.
-As a result, the breakpoints which are set within the methods won't get hit most of the time.
+As a result, the breakpoints which are set within the methods won't get hit most of the time (line breakpoints won't work).
 Once you set the breakpoints on the methods, you will get the chance to single step throughout the method execution.

 <img src="Images/Chapters/0x05c/Choose_Process.png" width="300px" />

 After you choose the Uncrackable1 application from the list, debugger will attach to the app process and you will hit the breakpoint that was set on the <code>onCreate()</code> method.
 Uncrackable1 app triggers anti-debugging and anti-tampering controls within the <code>onCreate()</code> method.
 That's why it is a good idea to set a breakpoint on the <code>onCreate()</code> method just before the anti-tampering and anti-debugging checks performed.

 Then we will step into the <code>onCreate()</code> method by clicking "Force Step Into" button on the Debugger view.
 This will allow you to move step by step throughout the <code>onCreate()</code> method.
-It might be useful to "Force Step Into" button insted of "Step Into" since we want to debug and manipulate the Android framework functions and core Java classes which are normally ignored by debuggers.
+It might be useful to "Force Step Into" button insted of "Step Into" since we want to debug the Android framework functions and core Java classes which are normally ignored by debuggers.

 <img src="Images/Chapters/0x05c/Force_Step_Into.png" width="600px" />